brooklynrail/brooklynrail-platform/content/events/2022/09/i-am-talking-to-you-because-i-need-you-a-tribute-to-etel-adnan.md

 deck: "Featuring Charles Bernstein, Nora Treatbaby, Anne Waldman, Tyhe Cooper, and Phong Bui "
-summary: Tyhe Cooper hosts a reading in tribute to Etel Adnan to celebrate the closing of Singing in Unison Part IV at Ricco/Maresca Gallery.
+summary: Tyhe Cooper hosts a reading in tribute to Etel Adnan to celebrate the closing of Singing in Unison Part 4 at Ricco/Maresca Gallery.
 people:
   - person: charles-bernstein
   - person: nora-treatbaby